 An easy Salisbury Steak recipe!
 Juicy patties seared for flavor and smothered in a mushroom and onion sauce to finish cooking.
 Classic comfort food.
 Your whole family is going to love this recipe!

-How do you make Salisbury Steak from scratch?
+How to make Salisbury Steak from scratch:

 What is the difference between Salisbury Steak and meatloaf with gravy?

 Salisbury steaks are formed into patties and pan fried.
 In contrast, meatloaf is formed into a loaf, baked, and cut into slices.

 Salisbury Steak is typically served with a brown sauce or gravy, often including mushrooms, onions, or (fingers crossed) both.
 Meatloaf can be served with a similar sauce or with ketchup or barbecue sauce which thickens over the top as it bakes.